forfudan/MojoMiji/src/docs/move/examples.md

                 ~~~~~~~~^~~~~~~~~~~~
 ```

-This is another important and new feature of Mojo: the arguments cannot be modified at will in functions.
-This is to avoid unintentional changes to the arguments outside the function.
-If you want to modify the argument in the function, you have to explicitly declare the argument as mutable.
-This is done via some special keywords in the function signature.
+This is another important and new feature of Mojo: the arguments cannot be modified at will within the body of a function.
+This is to avoid unintentional changes to the original variable that is passed into the function.
+If you intend to change the value of the argument within the function, you have to explicitly declare the argument as ***mutable***.
+This is done via several special keywords in the function signature.
 We will discuss this more in [the chapter about functions](../basic/functions).
 For now, we just add the keyword `mutable` in front of the argument `array`.
 By doing this, we tell Mojo that we want to modify the variable `array` by using this function.
-No new object will be created.

 ```mojo
 def bubble_sort(mut array: List[Float64]):
     ...
 ```

 Now you will see that the errors on the function `bubble_sort()` are gone.
-We now deal with the last error message:
+We can move forward to deal with the very last error message:

 ```console
 error: invalid call to 'print': could not deduce parameter 'Ts' of callee 'print'